How to Install a Bathroom Vanity

 Tip: Some vanities will come with pre-drilled holes for easier installation.
 Always follow the manufacturer’s directions for installing a bathroom vanity.

-- Check for level again before trimming the shims with a utility knife.
+- Check the level again before trimming the shims with a utility knife.

 - If there are large gaps at the wall or floor, attach quarter-round moulding along the wall or floor edge with finishing nails.